faizan4devloper/band-landing-page/README.md

   const [openQuestion, setOpenQuestion] = useState(null);

   const toggleAnswer = (index) => {
-    // If the same question is clicked again, it will collapse (toggle behavior) setOpenQuestion(openQuestion === index ? null : index);
+    // When the same question is clicked again, collapse it, otherwise open the new one and hide others setOpenQuestion(openQuestion === index ? null : index);
   };